 Cost: standard enrollment fee (with no early-bird or chamber member discount) is $1,595.

-2. The Association of Chamber of Commerce Executives (ACCE): offers all sorts of professional development and networking opportunities including an annual convention that is held in a different location throughout the US or Canada each year.
+2. The Association of Chamber of Commerce Executives (ACCE): offers all sorts of professional development and networking opportunities including an annual convention (here’s how to get the most out of it) that is held in a different location throughout the US or Canada each year.
 The association also publishes many helpful resources including chamber benchmarking reports, videos, a template section for frequently used documents, a job watch board, employee benefit group plans, and Horizons 2025 which features a view of the chamber of the future and the critical pieces affecting it.
 You can also become a certified chamber professional by receiving your CCE.

 Cost: Membership prices are based on your chamber’s revenue.
 Memberships start at $470 for a chamber with total revenues (including non-dues revenue and sponsorships) that equal less than $300,000.